Can There be Art Without an Artist?: Shifting Profit Models

 \section{Shifting Profit Models}

-While there has been significant technical progress in terms of more sophisticated models producing higher-quality output, the proliferation of generative models has also led to a seismic shift in how profit making works in the arts.
-There are two aspects to this problem: NFTs (and the concept of value shifting from artistic uniqueness to mathematical scarcity), and companies who own these image generation models who charge a subscription fee.
-Both of these mechanisms move power and profits away from individual creators and risk fundamentally shifting the perception of artwork.
+While there has been significant technical progress in terms of more sophisticated models producing higher-quality output, the proliferation of generative models has also led to a seismic shift in how incentives work in the arts, moving power and profits away from individual creators and risk fundamentally shifting the perception of artwork.